 Are you looking for a fast-growing website that can give you an opportunity to not only share your thoughts on racing, but have FUN doing it with a group of laid-back, dedicated personnel?
 Well, we have the place for you.
 Frontstretch is now actively seeking a new writer or two to add to our dedicated staff.

-Our website is one of the most popular NASCAR sites on the internet, on pace to reach between 1-2 million page views this year.
-It’s a great place to both begin and continue your writing career, and over the years many distinguished Frontstretch alumni have moved on to careers in Public Relations and NASCAR writing all over the U.S. Several other writers here have done radio spots and associate themselves with national publications such as Athlon Sports, CBS, FOX and more.
+Our website is one of the most popular NASCAR sites on the internet, on pace to reach almost 2 million page views this year.
+It’s a great place to both begin and continue your writing career, and over the years many distinguished Frontstretch alumni have moved on to careers in Public Relations and NASCAR writing all over the U.S. Several other writers here have done radio spots and associate themselves with national publications such as Athlon Sports, Inside Racing News, etc.

-So, what are the qualifications to become part of the Frontstretch family (if we have an opening to use you)?
+So, what are the qualifications to become part of the Frontstretch family?
 Simple.
 As long as you can write clearly and make your reader think, dream, laugh, cry, swear, or hunt you down and beat you to a pulp, then you’re just who we are looking for!

 For those who are interested in auditioning, we’d like you to write three articles based on the themes below:

-- The second article will be a commentary of around 1,000 words on what one change you think NASCAR (or INDYCAR) needs to make and why.
+The second article will be a commentary of at least 1,000 words on what one change you think NASCAR (or IRL) needs to change and why.
 You’ll also detail what the best solution is to the problem.
-This particular piece focuses on a specific topic in which you can make your unique voice heard.
-Not only should this column have a point, but it should come across in both a creative and exciting way.
+This particular piece focuses on a specific, topic in which you can make your unique voice heard.
+Not only should this column have a point, but that point should come across in both a creative and exciting way.
 In other words, don’t just speak your mind without a firm foundation… give your opinion, but make sure it’s supported by facts.
 If you can do all that and come across as convincing — with your own personal style — then you’ve got as good a shot as any to move on to the next step.

-- Instead, write about anything else you can think of that doesn’t involve racing.
-There’s no word limit on this one, either; just don’t make it a storybook.
-Remember, with any type of audition piece, the longer it is, the more impressive it must be to retain its audience.
+Instead, write about anything else you can think of that doesn’t involve racing.
+There’s no word limit on this one, either; but remember, with any type of audition piece, the longer it is, the more impressive it must be to retain its audience.

 If we like your first two articles, we’ll read this one to see if you can fill a spot we need here.
 And if we like all three … we’ll definitely be in touch for a spot in our staff!

-How do you get in touch?
-Simply email these three examples to our editors at email@example.com and we’ll go from there.
+Email these three examples to our editors and we’ll go from there.

-Good luck, and thanks in advance for your effort!
-We’re looking forward to potentially working with you.
+Good luck, and thanks in advance for auditioning!